alexanderley/train-frontend/README.md

 - npm install
 - npm run dev
 - App should run on http://localhost:5173/

-- also makes shure that you have installed the backend wich serves the frontend with out train data.
+Also makes shure that you have installed the backend wich serves the frontend with out train data.

 You can find the the repo form the backend here: https://github.com/alexanderley/train-backend